-First, many traditional videographers hate this emerging technology because it threatens to make their thousands of dollars’ worth of video equipment nearly obsolete.
+First, many traditional videographers hate this emerging technology because it threatens to make thousands of dollars’ worth of video equipment nearly obsolete.
 I can understand their position, they have expensive equipment, often have high-overhead studio space and need customers willing to pay thousands of dollars for a video to pay for their operational costs.
 Also, these studio companies often have a film crew and the more people involved the more people have to be paid.
-Usually in a larger company the camera technician and the editing expert are not the same person.
+Usually, in a larger company, the camera technician and the editing expert are not the same people.

-Second, even though iPhone video production is typically a fraction of the cost of traditional videography (typically $500 or less as opposed to $1,500 and more), customers still balk a little when they see a smart phone as the primary video tool.
-The challenge is that customers are still impressed by fancy equipment, even though newer smart phones typically have equal or better video output than the bigger, expensive video cameras – especially if the video camera is more than a couple of years old.
+Second, even though iPhone video production is typically a fraction of the cost of traditional videography (typically $500 or less as opposed to $1,500 and more), customers still balk a little when they see a smartphone as the primary video tool.
+The challenge is that customers are still impressed by fancy equipment, even though newer smartphones typically have equal or better video output than the bigger, expensive video cameras – especially if the video camera is more than a couple of years old.
 Technology is changing fast and smartphones are at the leading edge.
 Don’t get me wrong, I know that traditional cameras and production methods are not going to go away.
-There’s definitely still a need for it, but , I just don’t see the need for a film crew and a huge hit to a businesses bottom line if there’s another option available.
+There’s definitely still a need for it, but, I just don’t see the need for a film crew and a huge hit to a business’s bottom line if there’s another option available.